There are many reasons housecats might chew on houseplants.

 There are many different types of Peperomia, and all of them make lovely houseplants.

 All have thick, interesting leaves in varying shades of deep green, purple, and cream, depending upon the species.
+The peperomia emerald ripple variety is very attractive one.

 They are easy to grow and to propagate and do well as tabletop plants in areas with moderate, indirect sunlight.